Wilhelm Hausenstein

 Wilhelm Hausenstein (17 June 1882 – 3 June 1957) was a German politician, writer, journalist, art critic, historian and diplomat.
 He was the first German ambassador to France following World War II.

 Life and career

 Early life

-Hausenstein was born in Hornberg, and after attending the gymnasium in Karlsruhe, he studied in Heidelberg, Tübingen and Munich.
+Hausenstein was born in Hornberg to the family of a tax official of the Grand Duchy of Baden.
+His father died when Wilhelm was only nine years old.
+After attending the gymnasium in Karlsruhe, he studied in Heidelberg, Tübingen and Munich.

 In 1907 he joined the Social Democratic Party and was active in its workers' education company Forward.
 As a result, a habilitation was impossible.
 Hausenstein then became a freelance writer.
 In 1908 he married Marga Schröder, the adopted daughter of a Bremen merchant.

 Hausenstein, drawing inspiration from Karl Marx, defended expressionism as the social art par excellence for the future.